sachinkr24/Hostel_Management_system/README.md

 ## Features (Proposed)

 ### User Authentication
-- Login/Signup based on different user roles
+- Login/Signup based on different user roles like students, admin and wardens

 ### Complaint Management
 - Register a new complaint